chilaact/wonderful_bawean/readme.rst

 4. 17081010065 Sandy Rizkyando      - https://github.com/SandyRizkyando

-All of us are students of the Parallel-B Programming Framework With the Lecturer is Mr. Fawwaz Ali Akbar (https://github.com/fwwzali) From the Department of Informatics, UPN "veteran" East Java
+All of us are students of the Parallel-B Programming Framework with the Lecturer is Mr. Fawwaz Ali Akbar (https://github.com/fwwzali) From the Department of Informatics, UPN "Veteran" East Java